Wayne82/wayne82.github.io/_drafts/Gimbal-Lock.md

 ## A Mathematical Perspective on Gimbal Lock
 Let's dive deep into the mathematical mechanics behind the phenomenon of `loss of one degree of freedom`.

 Suppose we use the **Tait–Bryan** convention for Euler angles, with one possible sequence of rotation axes denoted as x-y-z and corresponding angles (α, β, γ).
 In the **intrinsic rotation** convention, the final rotation matrix represents the composition of three elemental rotations about the axes $x-y'-z''$, where the $y'$ and $z''$ axes represent the transformed axes after each previous rotation.
 However, it is not as simple as just multiplying the three elemental rotation matrices in the order the rotations are applied, because the coordinate systems or reference frames in which the elemental rotations are defined are different.
 Instead, to compute the final rotation matrix, the process can be converted into an **extrinsic rotation** composition.
 In **extrinsic rotations** convention, all rotations occur about the axes of the same fixed coordinate system, allowing the elemental rotation matrices to be multiplied directly.
 Additionally, any extrinsic rotation is equivalent to an intrinsic rotation with the same angles but with the order of the elemental rotations reversed (and vice versa).
-Furthermore, the other conventions discussed in this article apply to **active** rotations of vectors in a **right-handed** coordinate system, performed counterclockwise, and represented by **pre-multiplication** of the rotation matrix.
+Furthermore, the other conventions discussed in this article apply to **active** rotations of vectors in a **right-hand** coordinate system, performed counterclockwise, and represented by **pre-multiplication** of the rotation matrix.

 Then, let's examine the two equivalent rotation matrices, each composed using different rotation conventions.